 Your aim is to purchase players that you classify as ‘cheap’, selling them for a profit after winning some dividends.

 Football Index rewards your knowledge of the sport, in a way that’s different to Fantasy Premier League or Fanteam.

-You can employ a wide range of strategies on Football Index, to help you earn money.
+You can employ a wide range of strategies on Football Index, which can increase your chances of earning dividends.